Computer History Museum’s Software History Center Hosts Multidisciplinary Software Conference

 The “Command Lines” presenters come from fields such as the history of computing; science and technology studies; software studies; code studies; game studies; media studies; the study of women, gender and sexuality; studies of race, ethnicity and postcoloniality; and computer science and engineering.

-“‘Command Lines’ is tremendously exciting for the SIGCIS community,” says David C. Brock, director of CHM’s Center for Software History, “and we are proud to be such an integral part of it.
+“‘Command Lines’ is tremendously exciting for the SIGCIS community,” says David C. Brock, director of CHM’s Software History Center, “and we are proud to be such an integral part of it.
 This is the first SIGCIS conference outside of the SHOT annual meeting and represents an effort to expand the community by bringing in people from many diverse disciplines.
 Of course the focus of ‘Command Lines’ – software and its transformative consequences – is also a topic we at CHM believe is of fundamental importance.”

 “Command Lines” will include an opening keynote discussion “Why Software?” between Kavita Philip (University of California, Irvine) and Tom Mullaney (Stanford University); sessions of individual talks on themes ranging from “Marginalization, Opportunity, and Prestige in Tech Work” to “Visualization, Simulation, and Presentation”; and panels and interactive sessions on internet history, oral history, the practice of core memory weaving, and more.